 - It’s normal to have mild cramps during your period.

-- Menstrual cramps often start 1-2 days before your period begins.
+- Menstrual cramps often start 1-2 days after your period begins.

 - If your cramps don’t get better with over-the-counter medicine, you should see your health care provider.

 Menstrual periods can be light and easy for some teens and young women, but for others, they can be heavy and/or accompanied by painful cramps.
 Cramps can be a big reason why girls are absent from school, why they miss sport practices, and why they may avoid social events with their friends.

 What is Dysmenorrhea?

 Dysmenorrhea (pronounced: dis-men-o-ree-a) is a medical term that means “difficult or painful periods.”
 There are two types of dysmenorrhea, primary and secondary.

 Primary dysmenorrhea is the most common kind of dysmenorrhea.
 Cramps (pain in the lower belly area and/or lower back) can start 1-2 days before your period comes and can last 2-4 days.

 Secondary dysmenorrhea is when cramps and, for some, lower back pain are a result of a medical problem such as endometriosis or pelvic inflammatory disease.

 Menstrual cramps are caused by uterine contractions (when your uterus tightens and relaxes allowing blood to leave your uterus).
 The lining of your uterus releases special chemicals called “prostaglandins.”
 These substances can increase the intensity of the contractions, especially if the levels rise.
 High levels of prostaglandins may also cause nausea and lightheadedness.